goforj/execx/README.md

 ### <a id="setpgid"></a>Setpgid

-Setpgid places the child in a new process group.
-Use this when you want to signal or terminate a group independently of the parent.
+Setpgid places the child in a new process group for group signals.

 ```go
 out, _ := execx.Command("printf", "ok").Setpgid(true).Output()